mhagander/pg_githooks/README.rst

 	config file.
 This ensures that committers don't accidentally use a badly configured client.
-All the commiters should be listed in the [committers] section, in the format User Name=email. nolightweighttags
+All the commiters should be listed in the [committers] section, in the format User Name=email. authorlist
+	Enforce that the username and email of the author is listed in the config file.
+It uses the same list of users as the committerlist, thus it should be listed in [committers].
+This allows one committer to push things made by another committer, while still making sure all authors are registered. nolightweighttags
 	Enforce that there are no lightweight tags - only tags carrying a description are allowed.